 - To support environmental conservation, a lifelong interest of Max's, through education and conservation of fragile and threatened reptile ecosystems and species.

 - The Foundation was incorporated in May 2006 with the goal of providing free EKG (also known as an ECG) testing to Chicago-area high school and college students.

-- Provided over 60,000 EKG tests to area young adults: Through Screens for Teens High School Cardiac Screening and our Heart Smart Cardiac Screening, we have provided over 60,000 EKG screenings to local young adults at north suburban high schools, colleges, and sports clubs.
+- Provided almost 90,000 EKG tests to area young adults: Through Screens for Teens High School Cardiac Screening and our Heart Smart Cardiac Screening, we have provided almost 90,000 EKG screenings to local young adults at north suburban high schools, colleges, and sports clubs.
 Screening includes a cardiac health history and EKG for all as well as an echocardiogram and blood pressure check for those selected by the program cardiologists.

 - Students were identified at each school that had important, previously undiagnosed and often life-threatening cardiac disease.
 1070 students with an abnormality that required further evaluation.
 Of these, 1,000 students were cleared by free on-site echocardiograms during testing.
 1,300 students were referred to specialists for further medical evaluations.
 We do not follow students after referral for follow-up care, but many contact us.
 Notable among outcomes are three students who required open heart surgery, two confirmed HCM, one previously undiagnosed dextrocardia, and numerous students with Long QT.
 Typically, we identify 1 WPW in every 350-500 students tested.

 - Taught over 28,000 households the correct response to witnessed cardiac arrest: In conjunction with Lake Forest High School students and Dr. Raul Gazmuri of Rosalind Franklin University, we developed the CPR Hero video and companion bookmark which provides response steps to lay first-responders for an adult victim of cardiac arrest.
 View and download the CPR Hero video.